delali3/era-store/README_ADMIN_ROLE.md

 # Admin Role Implementation

-This document outlines the changes made to implement admin role functionality in the Guadzefie application.
+This document outlines the changes made to implement admin role functionality in the Erastore application.

 ## Database Changes